Registration for jewish preschool School YEAR 2025-2026 is now open!

 Jewish Identity is explored through song, story, art, cooking and movement.
 Jewish traditions are enriched through additional holiday and Shabbat activities.

 Our preschool is staffed with trained early childhood educators.
-Each member of our school faculty is sensitive to the needs of the children and their families and has a strong commitment to quality Jewish education.
-The faculty meets weekly to discuss curriculum, plan programs and share and exchange ideas.
+Each member of our school family is sensitive to the needs of the children and their families and has a strong commitment to quality Jewish education.
+The teachers meet weekly to discuss curriculum, plan programs and share and exchange ideas.
 In order to uphold the high standards of our program, staff development is ongoing throughout the year.
 This ensures that our teachers remain alert to the ever-changing needs of today's families and to the findings of current research.

-Our director, Chaya, and our teachers are an unusually dedicated group of professionals whose level of commitment to each child does not stop at the classroom door, and whose commitment to early childhood education is truly an avocation.
+Our director, Chaya, and Lead Teacher, Nechama are dedicated early childhood professionals whose level of commitment to each child does not stop at the classroom door, and whose commitment to early childhood education is truly an avocation.
 As a result, they bring to their jobs a unique and special blend of professional skills and personal experience.